Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If you’re filing your Consent Order elsewhere in Alberta

-- Find out when Morning Chambers (also known as morning court) is held at your Court of Queen’s Bench location.
-Do this by speaking to a Court of Queen’s Bench clerk or Resolution Services staff member.
+- Find out when Morning Chambers (also known as morning court) is held at your Court of King’s Bench location.
+Do this by speaking to a Court of King’s Bench clerk or Resolution Services staff member.

 - Attend Morning Chambers and bring your Consent Order form and Ex Parte form.
 Wait for the judge to ask if there are any Ex Parte applications or Consent Orders.